 Classes are held in the evenings at Mason's Arlington Campus.

-- EDPO 600: History of Education Reform (3 credits) OR EDUC 885: History of Education in the United States (3 credits)
+- EDPO 600: History of Education Reform (3 credits) OR EDPO 885: History of Education in the United States (3 credits)

 - EDPO 602: Higher Education Policy (3 credits)

-- EDPO 603: Conflict and Consensus: Education, Interest Groups and Advocacy (3 credits) OR EDUC 886: School Reform in the United States: Politics and Policies (3 credits)
+- EDPO 603: Conflict and Consensus: Education, Interest Groups and Advocacy (3 credits) OR EDPO 886: School Reform in the United States: Politics and Policies (3 credits)

 - EDPO 604: Education Policy Implementation (3 credits)